 Chicken Breast Strips

 • In a small pot, combine rice, ¾ cup water (1½ cups for 4 servings), and a pinch of salt.
 Bring to a boil, then cover and reduce to a low simmer.
 Cook until rice is tender, 15-18 minutes. • Keep covered off heat until ready to serve.

-• Meanwhile, wash and dry all produce. • Core, deseed, and dice bell pepper into ½-inch pieces.
+• Meanwhile, wash and dry produce. • Core, deseed, and dice bell pepper into ½-inch pieces.
 Trim scallions, then cut crosswise into ¾-inch pieces.
-Peel and mince garlic. • In a small bowl, whisk together sweet soy glaze, half the vinegar, half the Szechuan paste, 2 tsp cornstarch (you’ll use the rest later), 2 tsp sugar, and ¾ cup water.
-(For 4 servings, use all the vinegar and Szechuan paste, 4 tsp cornstarch, 4 tsp sugar, and 1¼ cups water.)
+Peel and mince garlic. • In a small bowl, whisk together half the vinegar, half the Szechuan paste, 2½ TBSP sweet soy glaze, 2 tsp cornstarch (you’ll use the rest later), 2½ tsp sugar, and ¾ cup water.
+(For 4 servings, use all the vinegar and Szechuan paste, 5 TBSP sweet soy glaze, 4 tsp cornstarch, 5 tsp sugar, and 1¼ cups water.)

 • Return veggies to pan with chicken.
 Add garlic and cook until fragrant, 30 seconds. • Add sweet Szechuan sauce; cook, stirring, until sauce has thickened, 1-2 minutes more. • Remove pan from heat.
 Stir in peanuts, 1 TBSP butter (2 TBSP for 4 servings), and chili flakes to taste.
-TIP: If sauce is too thick, add a splash of water.
+TIP: If sauce seems too thick, stir in a splash of water.

 • Fluff rice with a fork; stir in 1 TBSP butter (2 TBSP for 4 servings) and season with salt to taste. • Divide rice between bowls.
 Mound kung pao chicken to the side.
 Garnish chicken with any remaining chili flakes to taste and serve.